Health & beauty

-Sunscreens were tested for their SPF protection from UVB after immersion in water (water resistance) and for their broad-spectrum protection from UVA and UVB (see About our test for more information).
+Sunscreens were tested for their SPF protection after immersion in water (water resistance) and for their broad-spectrum protection from UVA and UVB.

-- B = actual duration not specified so we tested to the US and EU sunscreen standards’ definitions of “very water resistant” and “water resistant" (80 minutes’ and 40 minutes’ immersion respectively).
-“Waterproof” tested for 40 minutes.
+- A = actual duration not specified so we tested to the US and EU sunscreen standards’ definitions of “very water resistant” (80 minutes’ immersion).

 About our test

-This updated standard introduces major changes in the method of measuring broad-spectrum protection, to bring it into line with US and EU standards.
+There are major changes in the method of measuring broad spectrum protection to bring it into line with US and EU standards.

 We’ve been calling for sunscreens to be classified as a therapeutic product and for compliance with the sunscreen standard to be mandatory.
 We’re pleased to see there’s finally some progress towards this goal.